dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 understand the desires, pains, urges and needs of others in an attempt to measure their dreams.
 Every religion needs a mission and Oneirontology's is to protect & empower others, espeicially those whose capacity for achieving their dreams has been impaired.
+It is our mission to discover the most capable guardians, along with other role metatypes.
+What metatypes are you?

 - protecting individualism in technocracy's creeping plague of dehumanizing nihilism.